Dál gCais

-The Dalcassians (Dál gCais /ga/) are a Gaelic Irish clan, generally accepted by contemporary scholarship as being a branch of the Déisi Muman, that became very powerful in Ireland during the 10th century.
+Dál gCais (/ga/, sometimes known as the Dalcassians) are a Gaelic Irish clan, generally accepted by contemporary scholarship as being a branch of the Déisi Muman, that became very powerful in Ireland during the 10th century.
 Their genealogies claimed descent from Tál Cas.
 Their known ancestors are the subject of The Expulsion of the Déisi tale and one branch of their blood-line went on to rule the petty kingdom of Dyfed in Wales during the 4th century; probably in alliance with the Roman Emperor Magnus Maximus.

-Brian Bóruma is perhaps the best-known king from the dynasty and was responsible to a significant degree for carving out their fortunes.
+Brian Boru is perhaps the best-known king from the dynasty and was responsible to a significant degree for carving out their fortunes.
 The family had built a power base on the banks of the River Shannon and Brian's brother Mahon became their first King of Munster, taking the throne from the rival Eóganachta.
 This influence was greatly extended under Brian who became High King of Ireland, following a series of wars against Hiberno-Norse kingdoms and the Chiefs of other Irish clans, before dying famously at the Battle of Clontarf in 1014.
 Following this the Dál gCais provided three more High Kings of Ireland; Donnchad mac Briain, Toirdelbach Ua Briain and Muirchertach Ua Briain.

 From the 12th–16th centuries, the Dál gCais contented themselves with being reduced to the Kingdom of Thomond.
 They attempted to claim the Kingdom of Desmond for a time, but ultimately the MacCarthys held it.
 The Kennedys also held the Kingdom of Ormond for a time.
-Some of the better known septs included O'Brien, Moloney, MacNamara, O'Grady, O'Gorman, Galvin, Kennedy, MacMahon, McInerney, and Clancy.
+Some of the better known septs included O'Brien, Moloney, O’Hurley, MacNamara, O'Grady, O'Gorman, Galvin, Kennedy, MacMahon, McInerney, and Clancy.
 During the 13th century Richard Strongbow's relatives the Norman de Clares attempted to take Thomond, but the Dál gCais held firm.

 It wasn't until the 16th century, unable to be defeated militarily, that they agreed to surrender and regrant their kingdom to Henry VIII Tudor, joining the nobility of the Kingdom of Ireland.
 Their realm was renamed County Clare, though they remained influential.
 In later times, remarkable figures include writer Standish James O'Grady, who is called "Father of the Celtic Revival" and William Smith O'Brien who played a leading part in the Young Irelander Rebellion of 1848.
-In diaspora, prominent figures have included John Galvin (general), Marshal Patrice de Mac-Mahon, President of France, as well as John F. Kennedy and Ronald Reagan, who were both Presidents of the United States.
+In diaspora, prominent figures have included John Galvin (general), Francis George Hassett, The First Chief of the Australian Defence Force, Patrice de Mac-Mahon, President of France, as well as John F. Kennedy and Ronald Reagan, who were both Presidents of the United States.